 Phishing is one of the most common techniques used by cybercriminals to steal personal and financial data.
 With the help of social engineering techniques, cybercriminals impersonate the identity of known companies, people, brands or services to try to deceive their victims.
-Their ultimate goal is most commonly money and/or sensitive information, usually obtained by infecting a device through the downloading of malware.
+Their ultimate goal is most commonly money and/or sensitive information, usually entered by the victim in a false webpage created by the cybercriminal or obtained by infecting a device through the downloading of malware.

 Over the years, hackers have evolved and perfected their methods of deception, creating phishing emails that are increasingly sophisticated and difficult to detect.
 For this reason, users must learn to recognise the signs that cybercriminals may give in order to avoid their trap.